 - Pre-employment checks including fitness test, medical, references and vetting

-- Formal Offer including written confirmation of posting, salary and start date
+- Formal Offer including written confirmation of posting and start date

 Eligibility – to apply for a role as a Police Officer via the PCDA you must:

 - Age - be at least 18 years of age

 - Citizenship - be a British or Commonwealth citizen or an EU/European Economic Area (EEA) national with leave to remain in the UK indefinitely.
 Applicants with restrictions will be considered on a case-by-case basis.

 - GCSE Education – All applicants must have passes in both English (Language or Literature) and Mathematics at GCSE/Level 2 (A*-C / 9-4) or equivalent (this is a requirement of the National Apprenticeship programme).

 - Further Education/Experience - In addition to the GCSEs above, applicants must also have a minimum of one Level 3 qualification (A Level grade A-E or equivalent) OR relevant professional experience (which demonstrates the capability and confidence to study to degree level).
 The relevance of the ‘professional experience’, where suitability for study towards a degree is concerned, will be jointly assessed by Thames Valley Police and Bucks New University.
 This decision will take place prior to the offer of a place at an Assessment Centre.

 - Drivers Licence - have a full manual UK or EEA driving licence before receiving a formal offer of appointment